 Anthony, Lillard rally Trail Blazers to 101-99 win over Toronto

-Carmelo Anthony made a tiebreaking shot with 3.3 seconds remaining and the visiting Portland Trail Blazers rallied to defeat the Toronto Raptors, 101-99, on Tuesday night.
-Damian Lillard, who tied the game for Portland on a 3-pointer with 37.5 seconds to play, had 20 points -- 18 in the second half -- and nine assists.
+Carmelo Anthony made a tiebreaking shot with 4.1 seconds remaining, and the visiting Portland Trail Blazers rallied to defeat the Toronto Raptors, 101-99, on Tuesday night.
+Damian Lillard, who tied the game for Portland on a 3-pointer with 38.5 seconds to play, had 20 points -- 18 in the second half -- and nine assists.
 Anthony finished with a game-high 28 points.

 After the Raptors failed to score, the Trail Blazers took possession with 13.6 seconds to play and set up Anthony's shot from the top of the key.
 Kyle Lowry, who missed the final shot of the game, had 24 points and 10 assists for Toronto.